petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 lcp restart --url <serviceID>-<projectID>.lfr.cloud
 ```

-## Deploying to Your DXP Cloud Environment
+## Deploying to Your Liferay Cloud Environment

 Use the `lcp deploy` command to deploy either a specific service or all of your services to one of your environments: